Distinct signatures of spinning PBH domination and evaporation: doubly peaked gravitational waves, dark relics and CMB complementarity: Conclusions and discussions

-There have been some recent efforts to include more realistic non-monochromatic PBH mass distribution, both in the context of ISGWB \cite{Papanikolaou:2022chm} and on the Hawking evaporation induced baryogenesis \cite{Gehrman:2022imk}.
+There have been some recent efforts to include more realistic non-monochromatic PBH mass distribution, both in the context of ISGWB \cite{Papanikolaou:2022chm} and on the Hawking evaporation-induced baryogenesis \cite{Gehrman:2022imk}.
 In a similar context, it would also be interesting to explore the effects of the non-monochromatic spin distribution of ultra-low mass PBHs and resulting modifications in ISGWB, dark sector and baryogenesis.
 Taking into account the clustering of PBHs during the eMD epoch and different spatial distributions of PBHs are also expected to leave imprints on our results, particularly on the ISGWB part, which we leave for future work.
-For the inflationary adiabatic perturbations, we do not work with any specific PBH forming models, instead, we use the standard power-law power spectrum on all scales.
-If we consider specific inflationary models for the formation of such ultra-low mass PBHs, our estimation of the ISGWB near the PBH forming scales is expected to be modified which would be interesting to explore further.
-A prolonged eMD phase also restricts the allowed number of efolds from the horizon exit of the CMB pivot scale to the end of inflation \cite{Bhaumik:2020dor}.
-This constraint along with the optimal range of the scalar spectral index $n_s$ and the tensor to scalar ratio $r$ from CMB observations \cite{Planck:2018jri} allows one to put constraints on possible inflationary models.
-In the context of general reheating setup, similar considerations of e-fold numbers can constrain the different models of leptogenesis \cite{Ghoshal:2022fud}.
+We do not work with any PBH-forming models for the inflationary adiabatic perturbations.
+Instead, we use the standard power-law power spectrum on all scales.
+If we consider specific inflationary models for the formation of such ultra-low mass PBHs, our estimation of the ISGWB near the PBH forming scales is expected to be modified, which would be interesting to explore further.
+A prolonged eMD phase also restricts the allowed number of e-folds from the horizon exit of the CMB pivot scale to the end of inflation \cite{Bhaumik:2020dor}.
+This constraint, along with the optimal range of the scalar spectral index $n_s$ and the tensor to scalar ratio $r$ from CMB observations \cite{Planck:2018jri} allows one to put constraints on possible inflationary models.
 For an early PBH domination, such an analysis would allow us to constrain the PBH parameter space directly and, thereby, check the consistency of the Hawking evaporation-driven baryogenesis and DM production, for a particular model of inflation.
 We leave it for future work.